octobercms/docs/help-console.md

 The command-line interface (CLI) method of installation requires [Composer](http://getcomposer.org/) to manage its dependencies.

-Download the application source code by using the `create-project` in your terminal.
-This will install to a directory named **/october**:
+Download the application source code by using `create-project` in your terminal.
+This will install to a directory called **/myoctober**:

-    composer create-project october/october october dev-master
+    composer create-project october/october myoctober dev-master

-Open the file **config/app.php** and set the following array values:

-    'url' => 'http://yourwebsite.com', // Your website address

-    'key' => 'UNIQUE_ENCRYPTION_KEY',  // Pick a unique encryption key

-Open the file **config/cms.php** and set the following array values:
+Once this task has finished, open the file **config/database.php** and set your database connection:

-    'activeTheme' => 'demo',           // Enter the active theme to use

-    'backendUri' => '/backend',        // Optional, customize your backend URL
+    'default' => 'mysql', // Default database connection

-Open the file **config/database.php** and set the database configuration values.
+Configure the `connections` section below it with the database credentials.

-Next, run the CLI update process, this will build the database tables:
+Next, run the CLI migration process, this will build the database tables:

     php artisan october:up

-You can sign in to the back-end area using the default username **admin** and password **admin**.
+You can sign in to the back-end area via `/backend` and using the default username **admin** and password **admin**.

+You also may wish to inspect **config/app.php** and **config/cms.php** to change any optional configuration.

 <a name="console-updating" class="anchor" href="#console-updating"></a>
 ## Console updating